arunnats/arunnats/README.md

 I'm Arun Natarajan but I go by Nats, a Cse student, passionate developer, FOSS enthusiast, content creator and lifter based in NIT calicut.
 I love to explore and create in the world of technology.
 Here's a bit about me:

-- 🔭 I'm proficient in the following languages: C, C++, Java, Python, HTML, CSS, JavaScript, ShellScript and Verilog
+- 🔭 I'm proficient in the following languages: C, C++, Python, HTML, CSS, JavaScript and Bash
-- 🛠️ My skills include : Front end web development, building GTK based apps using python, hardware modelling, scripting and IOT
-- 🌐 I'm currently working on unbOS, a linux distro focused towards newcomers to the world of Linux preloaded with all the essential engineering software and a focus on security
-- 🌐 I'm currently building a GUI hardening script for Ubuntu as a participant for the Smart India Hackathon 2023
-- 🌐 I'm also working on an Arduino based sound visualizer
+- 🛠️ My skill stack includes : nodeJS, expressJS, MongoDB, EJS, AWS and GCS

 - 📫 Personal site: https://arunnats.github.io/portfolioWebsite/
 ## About Me